Allied Health and Safety Education

 HO-100: Nursing Assistant, Credits = 7

-Students who successfully complete the program will be eligible to take the State exam for Certification as a Nursing Assistant.
-Prerequisites: Required placement testing READ 088 or CASAS Level V, successful completion of criminal background checks, and current required immunizations.
-Tuition plus additional lab and malpractice fee, textbook, gait belt and blood pressure kit are required.
+Students who successfully complete the program will be eligible to take the State exam for certification as a Nursing Assistant.
+Prerequisites: Required placement testing READ 088 or CASAS Level V, successful completion of criminal background checks, current required immunizations, and instructor permission.
+Tuition plus additional lab and malpractice fees, textbook, gait belt and blood pressure kit are required.